witseie/fpgaperm/README.md

 The accelerator consists of three components:
 - The FPGA hardware component which accelerates the compute-heavy part of the algorithm
-- A C++ host application which has a numer of functions including:
+- A C++ host application which has a number of functions including:
     - Data preprocessing
     - Managing the FPGA execution
     - Running the permutation testing algorithms